Skip to content

 Phase 1 — Snowflake Database Setup

-Goal: Create {CLIENT}_DB with BRONZE, SILVER, GOLD schemas.
+Goal: Create {CLIENT}_DB with BRONZE, SILVER, GOLD, and SANDBOX schemas.

 Step 1.1 — Create the schemachange migration